r-rocha/jsPsych-in-Qualtrics/mkdocs/hello-world.md

 });
 ```

-The `qualtrics.js` file in [this GitHub repository](https://github.com/kywch/jsPsych-in-Qualtrics/blob/master/hello-world/qualtrics.js) contains several changes from `experiment-with-display-element.html` and can be direclty copy-pasted into the Qualtrics Question JavaScript Editor.
+The `qualtrics.js` file in [the tutorial GitHub repository](https://github.com/kywch/jsPsych-in-Qualtrics/blob/master/hello-world/qualtrics.js) contains several changes from `experiment-with-display-element.html` and can be direclty copy-pasted into the Qualtrics Question JavaScript Editor.

 Let's look at each change.